gmolveau/books/getting_things_done.md

 - if action require people at work, you'll still have time to do that
 - it's great to cler your mental decks so you can go into the weekend

-> "Every now and then go away and have a little relaxation.
+> Every now and then go away and have a little relaxation.
 To remain constantly at work will diminish your judgment.
-Go some distance away, because work will be in perspective and a lack of harmony is more readily seen." - Leonardo da Vinci
+Go some distance away, because work will be in perspective and a lack of harmony is more readily seen.
+>
+> -- <cite>Leonardo da Vinci</cite>

 > Your best thoughts about work won't happen while you're at work.